marlenelutz/marlenelutz.github.io/_pages/about.md

 	</tr>
 	<tr>
             <td class="left-column">May, 2024</td>
-            <td class="right-column">Our paper, [Properties of Group Fairness Measures for Rankings](https://arxiv.org/abs/2212.14351) has been accepted for publication in Transactions on Social Computing!</td>
+            <td class="right-column">Our paper, <a href="https://arxiv.org/abs/2212.14351">Properties of Group Fairness Measures for Rankings</a> has been accepted for publication in Transactions on Social Computing!</td>
 	</tr>
         <tr>
             <td class="left-column">Jul, 2023</td>